TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Rte/InTheBackend/Introduction/Index.rst

    The rtehtmlarea RTE activated in the TYPO3 backend

-For full details about setting up a field to use a RTE, please refer to the :ref:`t3tca:special-configuration-options` chapter in the TCA Reference.
+For full details about setting up a field to use a RTE, please refer to the chapter labeled 'special-configuration-options' in older versions of the TCA Reference.

 The short story is that it's enough to set the key :code:`enableRichtext` to true.